Crossings and nestings over some Motzkin objects and $q$-Motzkin numbers: Motzkin paths and statistics

 \end{itemize} For example, the Motzkin path in Fig. \ref{fig0} has the following properties: $\hor(P)=2$, $\up(P)=\down(P)=7$, $\sh_{u}(P)=8$, $\sh_{h}(P)=4$, $\sh_{d}(P)=15$ and $\area(P)=27$.
 We will show how these statistics are related. \begin{proposition} For any Motzkin path $P$, we have

-\end{proposition} \begin{proof} The proof is simply based on the following properties. \begin{itemize} \item If the $i$-th step of $P$ is a down step of height $h$, the area of the polygon $(i-1,h)-(i,h-1)-(i+1-h,0)-(i-1-h,0)$ is $2h-1$. \item If the $i$-th step of $P$ is a horizontal step of height $h$, the area of the polygon $(i-1,h)-(i,h)-(i+1-h,0)-(i-h,0)$ is $h$. \end{itemize} The area of the path $P$ is equals to the sum of all area of such polygones corresponding to down and horizontal steps (see Figure \ref{fig1x}).
+\end{proposition} \begin{proof} The proof is simply based on the following properties. \begin{itemize} \item If the $i$-th step of $P$ is a down step of height $h$, the area of the polygon $(i-1,h)-(i,h-1)-(i+1-h,0)-(i-1-h,0)$ is $2h-1$. \item If the $i$-th step of $P$ is a horizontal step of height $h$, the area of the polygon $(i-1,h)-(i,h)-(i+1-h,0)-(i-h,0)$ is $h$. \end{itemize} The area of the path $P$ is equal to the sum of the areas of such polygons corresponding to down and horizontal steps (see Figure \ref{fig1x}).

 \end{proof} By the same way, when we decompose the area statistic according to up and horizontal steps, we obtain the following proposition. \begin{proposition} For any Motzkin path $P$, we have

 \end{proposition} \begin{corollary} For any Motzkin path $P$, we have $\sh_u(P)=\sh_{d}(P)-\down(P)$. \end{corollary} \begin{proof} Using both propositions \ref{prop21} and \ref{prop22} with the obvious fact that $\up(P)=\down(P)$ for any Motzkin path $P$, we obtain the corollary. \end{proof} We now consider the following polynomial